Billuc/godot_game/DEVLOG.md

 - Added an animation scene when changing transportation type
 - Created the last pngs for the buttons
 - Added the icons to the buttons

+## 01/09/2024

+- Reorganized a bit the project to work more efficiently
+- Added constraints on connections
+- Modified the DestinationChoiceScene to display a message when a constraint is met
+- I haven't tested this yet though
+- Created a class to handle TextAnimations, might create more of those
+- I discovered Custom anchor layouts which respond to my needs for a lot of things